romkatv/zsh-defer/README.md

 Turbo mode in zplugin is the only other robust implementation of deferred zsh command execution that I'm aware of.
 There is also `zsh/sched` but it's underpowered by comparison.

+Note that zsh-defer is not a plugin manager and thus not an alternative to zplugin.